-Production: the animals are brought to the high mountain pastures in the summer.
-In the winter, their basic fodder must come from the farm itself.
+In the summer the animals are brought to the high mountain pastures.
+In the winter their basic fodder must come from the farm itself.
 The food is certified GMO free.
 Transportation and slaughter take place in the Valais whilst the legislation on animal protection is respected.

-To enjoy: for a meal at home or in a “Saveurs du Valais” restaurant
+Enjoyed either as a meal at home or in a “Saveurs du Valais” restaurant.

-Fondue - Melted Swiss cheese in a pot, dipped with pieces of bread on a fork.
-There are some variants: tomatoes mixed with cheese, chocolate instead of cheese, using vegetables (carrots) instead of bread.
+Fondue: Melted Swiss cheese in a pot, dipped with pieces of bread on a fork.
+There are some variants however, tomatoes mixed with cheese, chocolate instead of cheese, or using vegetables (carrots) instead of bread.

 Val d'Hérens - Cow fights in Valais

 Cow fights take place throughout the region in which the Hérens breed has its home (Central Valais and Valle d'Aosta in northern Italy).
 More than any other breed, these small black cows with short sturdy horns have retained the instinct to organise themselves into a social hierarchy.
 In an often fierce contest starting in early spring, it is decided which will be the queen cow leading the herd up to the Alpine meadows.